Autonomous implementation of thermodynamic cycles at the nanoscale

-Even if all parameters are kept finite in our original autonomous model, the above conditions can be satisfied to very good approximation.
+Even if all parameters are kept finite in the original model, the above conditions can be satisfied to good approximation.
 First, for large mass $m$, keeping $k/m$ fixed, the dynamics is well-described by Eq.~(\ref{eq ME}), i.e., $\C P_q(t) \approx P_q(t)$.
 We checked this numerically for multiple parameters, see Fig.~\ref{fig cyclelimit} for a particular example.
-Furthermore, the solution of Eq.~(\ref{eq FPME}) remains approximately of the form $P_q(x,v;t) \approx \C P_q(t)\delta(x-x_t)\delta(v-v_t)$, i.e., the oscillator state has low entropy for long times.
-Hence, $S_{DO}(t) - S_D(t) \approx 0$ and therefore $S_{O|D}(t) \approx 0$ (see the dash-dotted grey line in Fig.~\ref{FIG:heatandwork} below).
+Furthermore, the solution of Eq.~(\ref{eq FPME}) remains approximately of the form $P_q(x,v;t) \approx \C P_q(t)\delta(x-x_t)\delta(v-v_t)$, i.e., the oscillator state has low entropy for long times, which implies $\Delta S_{O|D} \approx 0$ (dash-dotted grey line in Fig.~\ref{FIG:heatandwork}).

 The previous argument is not yet sufficient to conclude that $Q_O/T \approx 0$.
 Instead, the heat flow $Q_O$ is controlled by the friction coefficient $\gamma$.
 Thus, on top of the large $m$ regime, we also require small $\gamma$.
 Then, Eqs.~(\ref{eq 1st law auto 2}) and~(\ref{eq 2nd law auto 2}) coincide with Eqs.~(\ref{eq 1st law red}) and~(\ref{eq 2nd law red}).
 In this limit, the oscillator resembles a perfect work reservoir or \emph{battery}.